Butter Basted Salmon w/ Citrus Salsa & Multigrain Rice

 SCOOP out the avocado and cut it into chunks.

-PEEL the cutie orange and cut it into bite-sized pieces.
+PEEL the cutie orange and chop it into bite-sized pieces.
 Discard the peel.

 MIX the lime juice crystals with 1 tablespoon of warm water until dissolved in a small bowl.